dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ## View the Database

 When the app is started, `DbInitializer.Initialize` calls `EnsureCreated`. `EnsureCreated` detects if there is a DB, and creates one if necesary.
-If there are no Students in the DB, the code adds students.
+If there are no Students in the DB, the `Initialize` method adds students.

 Open **SQL Server Object Explorer** (SSOX) from the **View** menu in Visual Studio.
 In SSOX, click **(localdb)\MSSQLLocalDB > Databases > ContosoUniversity1**.